Haritha2498/certificate_dapp/README.md

 Push to the Branch (git push origin feature/<feature_name>) Open a Pull Request
 ## :page_with_curl: License ##
-This project is licensed under the MIT license - see the [LICENSE.md] (LICENSE.md) file for details.
+This project is licensed under the MIT license - see the [LICENSE.md] (LICENSE) file for details.